I-Land: BTS Test

 The first test of the second part of I-Land and the final 12 contestants is performing songs by BTS.
 The 12 contestants are divided into three units, with each one performing a different song.
 BTS announced the mission themselves in a message recorded from the living room of the I-Land complex while the contestants watch from the lobby.
-The producers pick the contestant who will be eliminated based on individual scoring.
+The producers choose a contestant who will be eliminated based on individual scoring.
 The unit with the highest team score will be exempted from elimination; if the contestant with the lowest individual score is in the winning unit, the trainee with the next-lowest score will be eliminated.
 They are given seven days to prepare.
 Son Sung-deuk and DOOBU evaluate the I-Landers as a midpoint check.

 Choreographers Bae Yoon Jung and Son Sung-deuk give a mini-mission, a freestyle dance battle, with those ranking first through third serving as leaders of each unit and choosing either their unit lineup or song.

 The "Fake Love" unit ranks first.
-Ta-ki receives the lowest individual score but is saved from being eliminated as he is a member of the winning unit.
+Taki receives the lowest individual score but is saved from being eliminated as he is a member of the winning unit.
 Lee Geon-u, who places 11th, is eliminated instead.
 The contestants placing first through third based on individual scores earn the opportunity to spend one day of outside of the I-Land.